digicademy/hydra-scraper/README.md

 ## Roadmap

-- Add URL composition feature of the Beacon standard
 - Enable checking `schema:dateModified` when collating paged results
 - Implement a JSON return (including dateModified, number of resources, errors)
 - Add conversion routines, i.e. for LIDO to CGIF or for the RADAR version of DataCite/DataVerse to CGIF
 - Allow filtering triples for CGIF, align triples produced by lists and by resources, add any quality assurance that is needed
-- Allow usage of OAI-PMH APIs to produce beacon lists
+- Allow usage of OAI-PMH APIs to produce Beacon lists
 - Re-add the interactive mode
 - Properly package the script and use the system's download folder